-Alyn's debut novel follows three generations of a Palestinian family from the Six-Day War of 1967 to 1990 Kuwait to Beirut, Paris, and Boston.
-The story opens with Alia's wedding, when Alia's mother, Salma, reads her future and sees both turmoil and travel.
-While she keeps her premonitions secret, they all come true as the family is uprooted by war and loss.
+Author of four books of poetry, Alyan's debut novel follows three generations of a Palestinian family from the Six-Day War of 1967 to 1990 Kuwait to Beirut, Paris, and Boston.
+The story opens with Alia's wedding, when Alia's mother, Salma, reads her future in the coffee grounds left in the bottom of her cup and sees both turmoil and travel.
+While she keeps her premonitions secret, they nevertheless come true as the family is uprooted by war and loss.
 A lyrical tale of assimilation and the importance of family.

 Winner of the Dayton Literary Peace Prize and the Arab American Book AwardNamed a Best Book of the Year by NPR * Nylon * Kirkus Reviews * Bustle * BookPage